8. Extra Notes

 ▪ Dominant scale extra-note rule 1: when descending from scale degrees 1, 3, 5, and 7 add an extra-note between 1 (tonic) and 7. [= an ODD number of extra-notes].

-▪ Dominant scale extra-note rule 2: If descending from 3, 5, 7, you can also add extra-notes between 3 & 2 and 2 & 1. [just be sure to add an ODD number of extra-notes].
+▪ Dominant scale extra-note rule 2: If descending from 3, 5, 7, you can also add extra-notes between 3 & 2 and 2 & 1. [add an ODD number of extra-notes].